13 Driving Range Tips for Beginners

 More importantly is implementing the exact swing time after time.
 This is why the time on the range is so critical.

-You must be confident when presented with this situation on the course that you can see it, feel it and do it.
+You must be confident when presented with this situation on the golf course that you can see it, feel it and do it.

 What am I trying to accomplish?